Tina Turner: Early life

-As a young girl, Bullock enjoyed singing and acting, and she often performed in the streets for change so she could go to the movies.
+After the war, the sisters reunited with their parents and moved with them to Knoxville.
+Two years later, the family returned to Nutbush to live in the Flagg Grove community, where Bullock attended Flagg Grove School from first through eighth grade.
+As a young girl, Bullock enjoyed singing and acting.
+She often performed in the streets for change so she could go to the movies.
 She sang in the church choir at Nutbush's Spring Hill Baptist Church.

-In 1950, when she was 11, her mother Zelma left without warning, seeking freedom from her abusive relationship with Floyd by relocating to St. Louis.
+In 1950, when Bullock was 11, her mother Zelma left the family without warning, seeking freedom from her abusive relationship with Floyd by relocating to St. Louis.
 Two years after her mother left the family, her father married another woman and moved to Detroit.
 Bullock and her sisters were sent to live with their maternal grandmother, Georgeanna Currie, in Brownsville, Tennessee.
 She stated in her autobiography I, Tina that she felt her parents did not love her and that she was not wanted.
-Zelma had planned to leave Floyd but stayed once she became pregnant.
-Bullock recalled: "She was a very young woman who didn't want another kid."
+Zelma had planned to leave Floyd, but stayed with him once she became pregnant with Bullock.
+Bullock recalled, "She was a very young woman who didn't want another kid."

 As a teenager, Bullock worked as a domestic worker for the Henderson family in Ripley, Tennessee.
-She was at the Henderson house when she was notified that her half-sister Evelyn had died in a car crash alongside her cousins Margaret Currie and Vela Evans, however Evans survived the car crash with injuries.
+She was at the Henderson house when she was notified that her half-sister Evelyn had died in a car crash alongside her cousin Margaret Currie; another cousin, Vela Evans, survived the car crash with injuries.
 A self-professed tomboy, Bullock joined both the cheerleading squad and the female basketball team at Carver High School in Brownsville, and "socialized every chance she got".

-When Bullock was 16, her grandmother died, so she went to live with her mother in St. Louis.
+In 1956, following the death of her grandmother, Bullock moved to St. Louis to live with her mother.
 She graduated from Sumner High School in 1958.
-After high school, Bullock worked as a nurse's aide at Barnes-Jewish Hospital.
+After completing her studies, Bullock worked as a nurse's aide at Barnes-Jewish Hospital.